colbyj/bride-of-frankensystem/docs/getting_started/what_is_bofs.rst

            def task():
                return render_template('my_blueprint/task.html')

-        A blueprint is a folder at your project root containing ``views.py`` (and optionally its own ``templates/``, ``static/``, or ``tables/``).
+        A blueprint — Flask's term for a self-contained bundle of routes — is a folder at your project root containing ``views.py`` (and optionally its own ``templates/``, ``static/``, or ``tables/``).
 BOFS auto-discovers it and loads the routes you define — for when you need server-side logic, custom